gardener/autoscaler/cluster-autoscaler/SYNC-CHANGES/SYNC_CHANGES-1.34.md

 - See general release notes of 1.34.0: https://github.com/kubernetes/autoscaler/releases/tag/cluster-autoscaler-1.34.0
 - Binpacking simulator will now consider old nodes when trying to pack pods with topology spread constraints in order to avoid unnecessary scale ups.
 - Default value for `--cordon-node-before-terminating` changed to `True`.
+- Introducing `--force-delete-failed-nodes` to force delete nodes with errors.
+This prevents CA from entering in error loop if scale up fails when node group is below its min size.
 - New field `KeepPartiallyFailedZeroOrMaxScalingNodeGroups` added to `NodeGroupAutoScalingOptions` to prevent nodes from the node-groups being deleted if they have creation errors i.e. the node-group is left unmodified unless all their nodes fail.
 - Extends Helm charts with support for configuring `dnsConfig`.
 - New CRD `CapacityBuffer` added which defines spare capacity per workload or set workloads.
 This is intended to allow users to express the need for spare capacity in the cluster.
-- Added CapacityBuffer controller loop along with the main needed skeleton for buffers with podTemplateRef.
-    - Filters: CapacityBuffers provisioning strategy and status filtering.
-    - Translators: podTemplateRef translator that updates buffer status accordingly.
-    - Updater: updates buffer status via capacity buffer client.
-    - Controller: initiates the needed components and contains the reconciliation loops.
-- Changed the internal name for the annotation config to fromNodeAnnotationKey to match the same format as fromNodeLabelKey.
+Additional details for the changes can be found [here](https://github.com/kubernetes/autoscaler/blob/cluster-autoscaler-1.34.0/cluster-autoscaler/proposals/buffers.md)
 - Deprecated `ProvisioningRequest v1beta1`.

 ### Changes during go.mod update